dhale/jtk/README.md

 ###3D graphics in the Mines JTK

 Our packages for 3D graphics are built on JOGL, a Java binding for the OpenGL API.
-JAR files for JOGL on 64-bit operating systems are provided with the Mines JTK.
-As a first demo of 3D graphics, type ```gradlew ogl.HelloDemo``` You should see a white square, painted via OpenGL.
+As a first demo of 3D graphics, type the command ```gradlew ogl.HelloDemo``` You should see a white square, painted via OpenGL.
 This program also prints the OpenGL vendor and version number.
 That number should not be less than 1.2.

 ###Development using the Mines JTK